Key Funding Incentives

 The Ministry of Enterprises and Made in Italy (formerly Ministry of Economic Development) supports larger innovation projects through these instruments.

 Development Contracts: Aimed at significant investments (minimum €20 million) in industrial manufacturing, environmental protection, or food processing, these contracts provide grants and subsidised loans for large-scale industrial and R&D projects.
+These agreements are being continually refinanced, with resources equal to €160 million for each year from 2023 to 2027.

 Impact: These agreements promote substantial investments in innovation, particularly in strategic sectors like digital innovation, clean technologies, and biotechnology, contributing to industrial transformation.